marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/description.rst

 IEC, and other relevant national and international standards for the full listing and explanation of the binary and decimal byte size prefixes.

+.. only:: html

-See :ref:`option-index`, for an index to GCC's options.
+    See :ref:`genindex`, for an index to GCC's options.